ZethRyder/Disk-Expansion/README.md

                                 ~~~~~~~~~~~~~~~~~~~~~~~~~Additions~~~~~~~~~~~~~~~~~~~~~~~~~~

--Ported the DD title screen(flames are not 100% correct due to incompatible coding issues)
+-Ported the DD title screen(flames are not 100% correct due to incompatible coding issues) <br />
--Enabled the disk features in the file select
+-Enabled the disk features in the file select<br />
--Enabled the use of the expansion pak for smoother experience
+-Enabled the use of the expansion pak for smoother experience <br />
--Increased text speed as 1.0 text speed is nortoriously slow
+-Increased text speed as 1.0 text speed is nortoriously slow <br />
--Fixed developer oversights such as broken flags/checks, missing objects, text spacing errors, etc
+-Fixed developer oversights such as broken flags/checks, missing objects, text spacing errors, etc <br />
--Ported over treasure chest icons for working maps
+-Ported over treasure chest icons for working maps <br />
--Ported Bottom of the Well and Ganon's Castle over from MQ
+-Ported Bottom of the Well and Ganon's Castle over from MQ <br />
--Merged DD Ice Cavern with MQ variant
+-Merged DD Ice Cavern with MQ variant <br />
--Made sure its hardware compatible with the N64
+-Made sure its hardware compatible with the N64 <br />
--Fixed a graphic error with the Mirror in the spirit temple
+-Fixed a graphic error with the Mirror in the spirit temple <br />

                               ~~~~~~~~~~~~~~~~~~~~~~~Excluded files~~~~~~~~~~~~~~~~~~~~~~~~~